Soroush-Ariana/excel-data-jobs-analysis/README.md

 ## Introduction

 Breaking into the data industry raises a lot of questions — which skills should I focus on?
 Does learning more tools actually lead to better pay?
-How do salaries differ between the UK and the US?
+How do salaries differ between Different locations?
 As someone actively pursuing data analyst roles, I built this project to answer those questions using real data rather than guesswork.

 Using a dataset of real-world data job postings from 2023, I analysed the relationships between skills, job titles, salaries, and locations — and drew conclusions that are directly relevant to anyone navigating the data job market today.